Željko Milinovič

 Željko Milinovič (born 12 October 1969) is a Slovenian former professional footballer who played as a defender.
 He represented his country at the two major tournaments for which they qualified, the Euro 2000 and the World Cup 2002.

 Club career

 Born in Ljubljana, Milinovič began his football career with local side Slovan.
 After half of the 1991–92 season he moved to Olimpija Ljubljana, where he won three consecutive Slovenian Championships and one Slovenian Cup.
 After a season at Ljubljana, he moved to Maribor.
 There, he won two consecutive Slovenian Championships and one Slovenian Cup.
 He had a few successful spells abroad, namely in Austria (LASK Linz and Grazer AK) and Japan (JEF United Ichihara).

 International career

 Milinovič was capped 38 times and scored three goals for Slovenia.
 He was a participant at the Euro 2000 and World Cup 2002.
+His final international was at the latter tournament, against Paraguay.